-Partnerships between government departments, between private and public service providers have been crucial.
+Partnerships between government departments, and between private and public service providers, have been crucial.
 In Rwanda, health reforms have been accompanied by complementary policy reforms in education, nutrition, transport, as well as water and sanitation.
-In 2015, the government transferred management of the community-based health insurance scheme to the Rwanda Social Security Board in order to scale up its reach, expand the benefit package to the level of social insurance for formal workers, and address financial instability of individual schemes due to an accumulation of debts to health providers.
+In 2015, the government transferred management of the community-based health insurance scheme to the Rwanda Social Security Board in order to scale up its reach, improve the benefit package to the level of social insurance for formal workers, and address the financial instability of individual schemes due to an accumulation of debts to health providers.

-Challenges include substantial inequities in access to health care that affect poor and rural populations, and the fiscal pressures associated with an increasing set of benefits and an expanding population under cover threatens the sustainability of the schemes.
+Challenges include substantial inequities in access to health care that affect poor and rural populations; the fiscal pressure associated with an increasing set of benefits and an expanding population receiving coverage threatens the sustainability of the schemes.

-Sources: Hujo and Carter (2019); Independent Group of Scientists appointed by the Secretary General (2019)
+Sources: UNRISD (2016) cited in Hujo and Carter (2019); Independent Group of Scientists appointed by the Secretary General (2019)

-Access to education and school closures.
+2.8 Access to education and school closures

 Access to quality education in early childhood, as well as primary, secondary and higher education, are essential to build capabilities for all.
 The proportion of children and youth out of primary and secondary school declined from 26% in 2000 to 19% in 2010 and 17% in 2018 (Figure 5).
-In the past year, school closures to stop the spread of COVID-19 have affected the vast majority of the world's student population (Cuevas-Parra and Stephano 2020).
+In the past year, school closures to stop the spread of Covid-19 have affected the vast majority of the world's student population (Cuevas-Parra and Stephano 2020).
 In 2020, more than 190 countries implemented nationwide school closures and about 90% of all children and youth (1.6 billion) were out of school for at least part of the year (UN DESA 2020a).